kbdsbx/zsolution/README.md

 zSolution
 =======

-ZSolution is a front-end management. as easily as to create new front-end solution and manage open-source project (with npm).
+ZSolution is a front-end develope management. as easily as to create new front-end solution and manage open-source project (with npm).

-The zSolution project is supported by the [Node.js](https://github.com/nodejs/node), some tools and packages.
+The zSolution project is supported by the [Node.js](https://github.com/nodejs/node), some tools and npm packages.

 ## install